 This study uses ultrasound to identify each organ of the Southern New England monkfish, and compiles reference images for sex identification in monkfish.
 Goals are to centrifuge blood for plasma extraction and to create a method for rapid freezing and storage both on and off of vessels.
 A Standard Operating Procedure is being developed based on these trainings to ensure a standard metric collection strategy for each specimen.

 Optimizing the Georges Bank scallop fishery by maximizing meat yield and minimizing bycatch

 Principal investigators: Luisa Garcia and Liese Siemann

-Funding provided by: NOAA/NMFS Atlantic Sea Scallop Set-Aside Grant Program
+Funding provided by: NOAA/NMFS Atlantic Sea Scallop Research Set-Aside (RSA) Grant Program

 This long-term project examines the temporal and spatial variability of bycatch species in the Atlantic sea scallop fishery on Georges Bank.
 In 2011, the primary objective was to quantify yellowtail flounder bycatch rates in comparison to scallop meat yield, with the goal of optimizing the harvest of scallops while minimizing impacts to the yellowtail flounder stock.
 The project has since expanded and now incorporates: 1) examining bycatch rates of all groundfish species; 2) identifying seasonal changes in the maturity and reproductive cycles of groundfish and scallops; 3) comparing gear modifications to standard designs; 4) examining, quantifying, and analyzing scallop meat quality (e.g., gray meats, orange nodules); 5) assessing lobsters for shell disease and dredge damage; and 6) identifying the presence of flatfish disease.
 See our "Marine Disease" page for more information.